-Updated!
+Updated in 2018!
 Oh how Starbucks has evolved over the years.
 When I first posted on this mega coffee house chain, it was to share the dairy free versions of their “new” Vivanno Nourishing blends, which have since vanished from the menu.
 Sadly, their wonderful Tazo tea menu has also been replaced by an overly sweet, floral Teavana line-up, so I no longer frequent their stores.
 That said, for dairy free Starbucks coffee drinkers or those needing a nosh on the go, the options have expanded overall:

 Dairy-Free Milk, Always: All Starbucks locations now have coconut milk beverage and soymilk on hand for whipping up dairy-free lattes, mochas, and more.
 The downside, you do have to pay extra for this “upgrade”.